 Not all manufacturing categories are reshoring at the same rate.
 The economic case varies significantly by product type.

 Semiconductors and electronics have seen the most policy-driven investment, with major fab construction announcements in Arizona, Ohio, and Texas.
-For buyers, this matters less at the component purchasing level than at the system design level.
+For buyers, this matters less at the component purchasing level than at the system design level — the supply chain for assembled electronics still involves significant offshore content even when final assembly is domestic.

 Industrial equipment and machinery has seen consistent reshoring activity, driven by lead time considerations more than cost.
-A custom conveyor system that requires 14–20 weeks from an Asian manufacturer versus 8–10 weeks from a domestic fabricator changes the working capital equation significantly.
+A custom conveyor system or industrial press that requires 14–20 weeks from an Asian manufacturer versus 8–10 weeks from a domestic fabricator changes the working capital equation significantly, particularly when demand forecasting is uncertain.

 Food and beverage manufacturing is overwhelmingly North American by regulatory and logistics necessity.
 Import requirements, cold chain constraints, and consumer labeling expectations make domestic production the default.

 Automotive and transportation components are the most complex case.
-OEM supply chains rebuilt around Mexican manufacturing (USMCA-compliant) represent nearshoring rather than reshoring.
+OEM supply chains rebuilt around Mexican manufacturing (USMCA-compliant) represent nearshoring rather than reshoring, and those supply chains are maturing rather than reversing.

 Why the Total Cost Case for Reshoring Has Improved